-Alaps and data are to be used for reference purposes only, Map features are approximate, and are not accessarily accurate to surveying or engineering standards.
-The CIty of Dixon makes no warrantly or judicated so to the content (the source is offent hird party), accuracy, limiteniess, or completeness of any of he data provided, and assumes no legal responsibility for information contained on this map.
-Any use of this roduct with respect to accuracy and precision shall be the sold responsibility of the user.
+NOTE: Maps and data are to be used for reference purposes only.
+Map features are approximate, and are not necessarily accurate to surveying or engineering standards.
+The City of Dixon makes no warranty or guarantee as to the content (the source is often third party), accuracy, limetimes, or completeness of any of the data provided, and assumes no legal responsibility for information contained on this map.
+Any use of this product with respect to accuracy and precision shalt be the sole responsibility of the user.

 See separate note for data sources.
 Direct all inquires to the City of Dixon Planning Division at (707) 678-7000.

-Drawn by: RRM Design Group: Created on: November 6, 2023.

-ArcMap GIS, Version 10.8.1.
-Rediands, CA: Ex
+Drawn by: RRM Design Group; Created on: November 6, 2023.
+ArcMap GIS.
+Version 10.8.1.
+Redlands, CA: Esri